Mission Critical Institute blog post: How to Ace the Cyber Job Interview

 To help you remember the interviewer’s name (and it’s easy to forget a name when you’re stressed), repeat the person’s name during the introduction.
 For example, say “It’s a pleasure to meet you, Ms. Jones.”
 It really does work!

-Bring a few copies of your resume and cover letter printed on stock paper and ask the interviewer and other stakeholders in attendance if they would like a copy.
-This is also a good time to turn your cell phone off or ensure that all sounds – ringer, message notifications, and so on – are silent.
+Bring a few copies of you’re resume and cover letter printed on stock paper and ask the interviewer and other stakeholders in attendance if they would like a copy.
+This is also a good time to turn you’re cell phone off or ensure that all sounds – ringer, message notifications, and so on – are silent.